Walnuts (Juglans regia) grow in the enormous area from Balkans to southwest China. Since the 17th century, it has been introduced in America as well.

 Trees in Arslanbob forest grow up to 150 – 200 years old creating an impressive fairy-tale landscape of an endless, shady orchard.
 This forest is divided among the families of local people.
 In every time of the year, this is an impressive, interesting place to visit.
 Here are found natural and man-made landmarks, such as several impressive waterfalls (two best-known falls are 80 m and 23 m tall), sacred caves.

 Of course, the most interesting time is autumn when trees bring fruits.
-Every year at the mid-September – mid-October all locals get involved in nut collection.
+Every year in mid-September – mid-October all locals get involved in nut collection.
 Many people stay to live in the forest during this month.
 Locals recognize that this is the best time of the year when the family spends time together, meets with relatives and makes new friends.
 This is a time of festivity and there are many lights in the forest with merry people who spend the long evenings in common feasts.

 Walnuts are not the only value in this forest.
 Here grow many species of valuable fruit-bearing trees, such as specific species of apple (Malus siversiana), pear (Pyrus korshinsky), plum (Prunus sogdiana).
 Locals eat and collect thousands of tons of apples, pistachios, cherry plums and other fruits.